AsaAdomatis/ai-case-study/README.md

 * What specific problem is the company or project trying to solve?
     * ESP (Earth Science Project) is trying to use the recent NLP (natural language processing) technology to decode non-human language.
 They've worked with animals such as rhesus macaques, bottlenose dolphins, Egyptian fruit bats, dogs, humpback whales, sperm whales, and elephants.
+    * Their websites described their goal as the following:
+        >Earth Species Project is a non-profit dedicated to using artificial intelligence to decode non-human communication.
+        We believe that an understanding of non-human languages will transform our relationship with the rest of nature.
+        Along the way, we are building solutions that are supporting real conservation impact today.
     * As for specific projects, ESP is focused on creating benchmarks, using AI to automatically discover behavior of animals through large scale tracking operations, training self-supervised foundation models, and establishing semantic generation and communication editing.
 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?
     * As a nonprofit, ESP doesn't have a traditional customer base, but it does have a variety of stakeholders like conservation organizations, academic organizations, and environmental groups.